ondrovic/ollama-git-commit/README.md

 - **Validates** that the version doesn't already exist on NPM
 - **Builds and tests** the package before publishing
 - **Publishes to NPM** with zero manual intervention
+- **Dependency verification**: Ensures all required packages are properly installed

 **How it works:**